hennedo/guest-password-printer/README.md

 TODO

 ## Usage
-The button.py script, listens for buttonpresses on GPIO Pin 19 on a Raspberrypi Zero or compatible and then runs the Node script, if the button is pressed.
+The button.py script, listens for buttonpresses on GPIO Pin 24 (Pin 19 on the Board) on a Raspberrypi Zero or compatible and then runs the Node script, if the button is pressed.
 Example:
 ```
 # export USER=unifiuser;